jackrabbit72380/Uniflow/README.md

-# Uniflow Overview
+# Welcome to Uniflow Dashboard Overview
-Uniflow is a Windows-based GUI frontend designed to streamline emulator management and game library organization.
+Uniflow is an Open sorced First of Its kind Windows-based GUI frontend designed to streamline emulator management,Launching & game library organization.
 Below is a detailed breakdown of its features, development history, current status, and technical challenges.

 # Purpose
 Uniflow serves as a comprehensive frontend for managing / launching emulators & organizing game libraries.
 It provides users with an intuitive interface to browse, launch, and manage their games & emulator's seamlessly.
 In a Highly Customizable 3d Envorment!